ewoks-kit/ewoksorange/doc/tutorials/starting_from_scratch.rst

 To create a widget, subclass one of the Ewoks-Orange base widget classes, such as ``OWEwoksWidgetOneThread`` — which executes the task in a separate thread to keep the GUI responsive.

+.. hint:: see :ref:`ewoks widgets and execution` for more details about existing widgets.

 Use the ``ewokstaskclass`` argument to link the widget to its Ewoks task, and define the ``name`` attribute for the widget panel display.
+.. warning:: if the ``name`` is not defined Orange will not be able to process the widget.
 Example:

 .. code-block:: python